 - Three permanent employees write for the magazine and/or edit the guest articles.
 This includes a workflow for timely translation into other languages.

-- Well-known authors also outside RAIDBOXES, for example Jan Tissler, Sonja Hoffmann, Maddy Osman, Sven Scheuerle, Mario Steinberg or Dominik Stein.
+- Renowned authors outside Raidboxes, such as Jan Tissler, Sonja Hoffmann, Maddy Osman, Sven Scheuerle, Mario Steinberg and Dominik Stein.

 - Contributions directly from the community, for example from Stefan Kremer, Felix Brodbeck, Daniela Sprung , Torsten Landsiedel or Johannes Mairhofer.